-Has intent (attribute) is used to define procedures that may be done for either a diagnostic or a therapeutic reason.
-The attribute should be grouped with the attributes that represent the procedure with that intent.
+The Has intent attribute should be grouped with other attributes that represent the procedure with that intent.

 Indirect device

 Indirect device (attribute) represents action on something that is located in or on a device, but is not directly on the device itself.
 This attribute is infrequently needed.
 When modeling, carefully consider its use.